webpack/webpack.js.org/src/content/configuration/other-options.md

 `[string]`

-List of paths that are managed by a package manager and can be trusted to not be modified otherwise.
+An array of paths that are managed by a package manager and can be trusted to not be modified otherwise.

 ### `immutablePaths`

 `[string]`

-List of paths that are managed by a package manager and contain version or hash in their paths so all files are immutable.
+An array of paths that are managed by a package manager and contain a version or a hash in their paths so that all files are immutable.

 ### `buildDependencies`

-`object = {hash boolean = true, timestamp boolean = true}`
+`object = { hash boolean = true, timestamp boolean = true }`

 Snapshots for build dependencies when using the persistent cache.

-- `hash`: Compare content hashes to determine invalidation (more expensive, but changes less often).
+- `hash`: Compare content hashes to determine invalidation (more expensive than `timestamp`, but changes less often).
 - `timestamp`: Compare timestamps to determine invalidation.

 Both `hash` and `timestamp` are optional.

-- `{ hash: true }`: Good for CI caching with a fresh checkout which doesn't keep timestamps and hashes are used.
+- `{ hash: true }`: Good for CI caching with a fresh checkout which doesn't keep timestamps and uses hashes.
 - `{ timestamp: true }`: Good for local development caching.
 - `{ timestamp: true, hash: true }`: Good for both cases mentioned above, but has a small performance hit for the initial build since the timestamps are compared first then mismatch hashes are compared which allows cheap check before file need to be read for hash.